jeftegoes/EnglishStudyAndContent/Grammar.md

 # 6. Past simple

-- The past simple is a verb tense that is used to talk about things that happened or existed before now.
-The past simple tense emphasizes that the action is finished.
+- The **Past Simple** is a verb tense that is used to talk about things that happened or existed before now.
+- The **Past Simple** tense emphasizes that the action is finished.

 |               | Regular Verbs              | Irregular Verbs            |
 | ------------- | -------------------------- | -------------------------- |